Backblaze/B2_Command_Line_Tool/doc/source/quick_start.rst

 .. warning::
    Local users might be able to access your process list and read command arguments.
 To avoid exposing credentials, you can provide application key ID and application key using environment variables ``B2_APPLICATION_KEY_ID`` and ``B2_APPLICATION_KEY`` respectively.
-   Those will be picked up automatically, so after defining those you'll just need to run ``b2 authorize-account`` with no extra parameters.
+   Those will be picked up automatically, so after defining those you'll just need to run ``b2 account authorize`` with no extra parameters.

    .. code-block:: sh

       $ export B2_APPLICATION_KEY_ID="$(<file-with-key-id.txt)"
       $ export B2_APPLICATION_KEY="$(<file-with-key.txt)"
-      $ b2 authorize-account
+      $ b2 account authorize
       Using https://api.backblazeb2.com